Home |

 nowhere.
 The wave though often looks beautiful.

-reef and pass through the boat mooring area.
-If I'm lucky,
+pass through the boat mooring area.
+If I'm lucky, there aren't

-there aren't too many other boats (=surfers) out there.
+too many other boats (=surfers) out there.
+There are

-There are essentially three breaks on the reef, the Mountain,
+essentially three breaks on the reef, the Mountain, the

 channel.
 I normally surf the Mountain or the